awsdocs/aws-control-tower-guide/doc_source/governance-drift.md

 ### Resolution<a name="drift-account-added-resolution"></a>

 No resolution is required, because adding a member account to an OU or enrolling an Account Factory account does not cause drift\.
 If a shared account has been removed and re\-added, it is a special case, and you may need to update that shared account or the Security OU\.
-For information about updating Account Factory accounts, see [Update and move account factory accounts with AWS Service Catalog](updating-account-factory-accounts.md)\.
+For information about updating Account Factory accounts, see [Update and move account factory accounts with AWS Control Tower or with AWS Service Catalog](updating-account-factory-accounts.md)\.

 ## Removed Member Account<a name="drift-account-removed"></a>